tom-miseur/k6-templates/README.md

 - `common`: A suitable location for storing re-usable functions
 - `config`: Contains a JSON file that is used to populate the [options](https://k6.io/docs/using-k6/options/) object at runtime (allowing the separation of test config from code)
+- `scenarios`: A folder for storing scripts representing end-to-end scenarios
-- `scripts`: A folder for storing code that performs actual automation
+- `scripts`: A folder for storing code that performs the actual automation

 ## [Vanilla](vanilla/README.md)